QuantEcon/lecture-python-advanced.myst/lectures/calvo.md

 - In system {eq}`eq_old9`, $\theta_t$ is a promised rate of inflation chosen by the Ramsey planner at time $0$.

+That the same variable $\theta_t$ takes on these multiple roles brings insights about commitment and forward guidance, following versus leading the market, and dynamic or time inconsistency.

 ### Time Inconsistency

 As discussed in {doc}`Stackelberg problems <dyn_stack>` and {doc}`Optimal taxation with state-contingent debt <opt_tax_recur>`, a continuation Ramsey plan is not a Ramsey plan.